JmSambajon/Pewlett-Hackard-Analysis/README.md

 * There are 90,398 Pewlett Hackard employees across 7 departments that are eligible for retirement this year.
  ![retirecount](Retiring_titles.png)

-*The largest group of retirement eiligilble employees are the senior engineers with 29,414 employees.
+* The largest group of retirement eiligilble employees are the senior engineers with 29,414 employees.
 In stark contrast, smallest group of reitrement eligible employees is the Managers with only 2 emlployees

 * Many of of these employees had multiple roles during their time at Pewlett Hackard.
 Here is a snippet of some employees who had multiple roles.
  ![retirecount](Employee_titles.png)

 * Based on the amount of employees eligible for retirement, there are only 1,549 employees who can particiate in the mentorship program.
+Here are the mentorship eligible employees by title.

  ![mentors](Eligible_mentors.png)